calendar icon

 The primary downside of sectional gutters lies in their joints, where sections connect.
 While vinyl gutters are easy to install due to their light weight, they lack the durability of other materials.

 Exposure to ice, snow, and sunlight can cause them to warp or become brittle over time.
 Steel gutters are susceptible to rust when exposed to moisture, leading to leaks and eventual failure.
 Issues like rust holes, sagging, or cracks in gutters can result in significant amounts of rainwater bypassing the system and accumulating around the home’s foundation, potentially causing damage.
+However, regular gutter cleaning and maintenance can prevent these problems by ensuring that gutters remain clear and functional.
 Additionally, since sectional gutters require on-site assembly, installation can be more time-consuming and costly due to increased labor.